Edward Barton (musician)

 Edward Barton (born October 3, 1958) is an English poet, artist and musician from Manchester, known for his eccentric stage performances and use of home-made instruments.
 He has had top 30 success as a songwriter with hits including "It's a Fine Day" (Opus III) - the tune of which was then used in Kylie Minogue's hit "Confide in Me" - "Halcyon" (Orbital) and "Happiness" (Pizzaman).
 He also wrote a trio of hits for Lost Witness - "Happiness Happening", "Red Sun Rising" and "7 Colours".

 Biography

-He grew up in Libya, the son of an Royal Navy officer, before attending boarding school in Britain.
-He moved to Manchester in the mid-1970s where he studied History of Art at Manchester University, and was signed by Cherry Red Records in 1982.
+He grew up in Libya, the son of a Royal Navy officer, before attending boarding school in Britain.
+He moved to Manchester in the mid-1970s where he lived in the Hulme Crescents estate and studied History of Art at Manchester University.
+He was signed by Cherry Red Records in 1982.